kshedden/case_studies/methods/regression-overview.md

 "forecast") unobserved values of the dependent variable $y$ when the explanatory variables $x$ are observed.
 However not all applications of regression analysis focus on prediction.
-In basic research we may use regression analysis to understand whether and how two quantities are related, even when there is no practical need to make predictions.
-It is also often of interest to understand relationships between variables that are too weak to be useful for prediction.
-This can give insight into mechanisms relating the phenomena measured by $x$ and $y$.
+In basic research we may use regression analysis to understand whether and how two quantities are related even when there is no practical role for prediction.
+Moreover, in many research domains, the strength of the relationship between two variables may be too weak to be useful for prediction.
+This use of regression analysis aims to provide insight into mechanisms behind $x$ and $y$.

 * __Mean regression__: this term refers to any regression analysis where the population target is the conditional mean function $E[y | x]$; also known as